Viral Assembly and Biological System Laboratory

 Oscar U. Ulloa-Medina

-Oscar obtained his B.Sc. in Chemical Pharmacology at the Chemistry Department at UASLP.
+Oscar obtained his B.Sc. in Chemical Pharmacology from the Chemistry Department at UASLP.
 He is currently an M.Sc. student in the Basic Biomedical Research Program.
 His thesis project focuses on developing a molecular biology-based epidemiological program to detect respiratory viruses in San Luis Potosi's sewer system.
+He should graduate before the end of 2025.

 Undergraduate Students